guanq819/guanq819.github.io/_pages/cv.md

 Honor & Awards in recent years
 ==
-Second prize for poster presentation in “Digital Health 2020” held by KAUST Research Conference entitled” Next-generation sequencing and bioinformatics-driven clinical metagenomics for digital health" in 2019;
+Second prize for poster presentation in “Digital Health 2020” held by KAUST Research Conference entitled” Next-generation sequencing and bioinformatics-driven clinical metagenomics for digital health" in 2019;\

-Oral presentation in 6th Meeting of the Consortium for the Control of Zoonoses (GI-CoRE), July 2018, Sapporo;
+Oral presentation in 6th Meeting of the Consortium for the Control of Zoonoses (GI-CoRE), July 2018, Sapporo;\
 Oral presentation in King Faisal Specialist Hospital & Research Centre, December 2018, Riyadh;\
 Oral presentation in King Fahad Medical City, December 2018, Riyadh;\
-Oral presentation in King Abdullah University of Science and Technology Bioscience Seminar, May,2018;
+Oral presentation in King Abdullah University of Science and Technology Bioscience Seminar, May,2018.